lsst-dm/dmtn-059/index.rst

 Butler questions/concerns
 =========================

 -  Currently only using Butler for inside of jobs (because science pipelines requires it).
-If multiple steps were done inside same compute job, they shared the same butler repository.
+If multiple steps were done inside same compute job, they shared the same Butler repository.
--  Registry.sqlite3, (non-Butler) ingestImages.py, calibRegistry.sqlite3, (non-Butler) ingestCalibs.py.
+-  Registry.sqlite3, (non-Butler) ``ingestImages.py``, calibRegistry.sqlite3, (non-Butler) ``ingestCalibs.py``.
 Took a while to understand that the Butler registry files aren’t really a file registry.
-I kept trying to run ingestImages.py on non-raw files (e.g., image output of processCCD) to initialize a butler from scratch.
+I kept trying to run ``ingestImages.py`` on non-raw files (e.g., image output of processCCD) to initialize a butler from scratch.
 The Butler registry for images is more of a list of data id combinations (visit + ccd) to be used in cases where not enough data ids are included to find the file.
--  Running ingestImages.py or ingestCalibs.py must either use directory structure/filenames to determine information to put in the .sqlite3 file.
+-  Running ``ingestImages.py`` or ``ingestCalibs.py`` must either use directory structure/filenames to determine information to put in the .sqlite3 file.
 Doing this once per job is too costly.
 Doing it once per large subset of campaigns wouldn’t be as expensive.
 -  Heard mentions of Butler’s sqlite3 file growing into a mini DBB where metadata can be mapped to rel path + filename (i.e., a real file registry).
 In most ways this will more fit normal operations.
 The downside would be creating the initial registry per job.
 We’d want to limit the number of times files have to be opened to read metadata (which the production framework could have already retrieved from the global metadata service).
    -  Need to follow through with Nate and K-T.
 -  Must rename/make soft link to HSC raw files because filename does not contain enough metadata (would be fixed with a real file registry)
--  Future work is needed to keeping operations filename and directory patterns for inside the job in sync with Butler filename and directory patterns
+-  Future work is needed to keeping operations filename and directory patterns for inside the job in sync with Butler filename and directory patterns.
 -  Need to request a function in Butler to dump merged policy definitions so that we have an easy place to manually make changes (i.e., know exactly all the datasetTypes it controls) as well as help debug file naming issues.
 -  As mentioned in the work section, current Butler policy workaround will not work in operations if input files of same datasetType come from different processing attempts (i.e., if different reqnum, attnum).
 So need to discuss with Nate what real Butler solution is.